xdaco/CANopenSocket/README.md

 In *canopend terminal* you see, that both devices finished.
 Further commands are not possible.
 If you set so, last command can also reset computer.

+### Motivation

+This project also allows us to create and Emulate CANOPen CiA-401 and CiA-402 devices.
+This is really useful for CANOpen communication software development and testing.
+An webapp is available to edit the object dictionary for a slave in the canopend/objDict folder.
+A text file named "instruction to generate the od files" explains the method.

 ### Next steps
 Now you can learn more skills on CANopen from some other sources: